RoadieHQ/marketing-site/content/docs/tech-insights/track-sonarcloud/index.md

 Click on your profile in the top right of the application, click My Account.
 Then click Security.
 Enter a token name and click "Generate Token".
 Copy the token value.
 2. In Roadie click Administration -> Settings -> Secrets and save the token to the secret named SONARCLOUD_API_TOKEN.

-## Configure a proxy in backstage so that it can communicate with the Sonarcloud API
+## Configure a proxy in Roadie so that it can communicate with the SonarCloud API

 1. In Roadie visit Administration -> Settings -> Proxy and click "Add Proxy"
 2. Set the path of the new proxy to `/sonarcloud.io/api`